Flashness123/Pic-Roulette-Privacy/index.md

 **Last updated:** 16 December 2025

 Pic Roulette (“the App”) is provided by an individual developer based in Germany (“we”, “us”, or “our”).
-This Privacy Policy explains how information is collected, used, and disclosed when you use our mobile application.
+This Privacy Policy explains how information is collected, used, shared, and deleted when you use our mobile application.

 ---